 Mileage is yet another crucial parameter after pricing that could make things work for a vehicle, especially in a complex market like India.
 The new Maruti Swift 2017 will be built on a new platform made of 41% tensile steel, hence it will be lighter and stronger than the current model.
 This implicates higher fuel economy compared to the current model.
 The new Maruti Swift mileage for the petrol variant is estimated at 21kmpl as against the diesel variants that are likely to deliver 27kmpl.

-Inside, it will pack a new steering wheel, new HVAC controls with circular vents in the centre, two-pod instrument cluster and automatic climate control.
-In terms of entertainment, the new Swift 2017 will benefit from the touchscreen SmartPlay system and voice command & navigation system.
-Styling on the new Swift will be modish; the contrasting trim on dashboard, door panels and floor will reinforce the sporty character.
+Inside, there are several new features on the board including a new steering wheel, new HVAC controls with circular vents in the centre, two-pod instrument cluster and automatic climate control.
+In terms of entertainment, the new Swift 2017 is also benefited from the touchscreen SmartPlay system and voice command & navigation system.
+Styling on the new Swift is modish; the contrasting trim on dashboard, door panels and floor reinforces the sporty character.

-Suspension set up on the new Swift will include McPherson strut with coil spring in front and torsion beam with coil spring at rear.
-As for the stopping power, it will be sourced from disc units at front & rear axles.
-To add further dint to the braking force, the new Swift will get anti-lock-braking system with electronic braking system.
+Damping duties on the new Swift are performed by McPherson strut with coil spring upfront and torsion beam with coil spring rear suspension unit.
+As for the stopping power, it is sourced from disc units at front & rear axles.
+To add further dint to the braking force, the new Swift gets anti-lock-braking system with electronic braking system.

-The new Swift will be 10mm shorter and 30mm taller than the current model measuring 3,840mm in length and 1,500mm in height.
-Width will be around 1,695mm and the wheelbase will be longer by 20mm at 2,450mm, implicating a larger cabin.
+Compared to the current model, the 2017 Swift is 10mm shorter and 30mm taller measuring 3,840mm in length and 1,500mm in height.
+Width is around 1,695mm and the wheelbase is longer by 20mm at 2,450mm, implicating a larger cabin.
 As for the ground clearance, the Japanese model has a ground clearance of 120mm, significantly less than India-bound model at 170mm.
-The luggage storage space will be around 37 litres.
+The luggage storage space is around 37 litres.

-Underpinning the Baleno platform built of 41% tensile steel, the new Swift is not only stronger and stiffer, but it is lighter also.
-That said it is expected to lose 100kgs of weight, providing better crash protection.
-Sporting new design cues and key elements, the new Swift is a complete departure from the current model.
+Designed on the Baleno platform that uses 41% tensile steel, the new Swift is not only stronger and stiffer, but it is lighter as well.
+That said it is expected to shed off 100kgs of weight, providing better crash protection.
+Wearing new design cues and key elements, the new Swift is a complete departure from the current model.
 The front profile is all-new with a large hexagonal mesh grille transforming the face.
 It also gets projector headlamps and fog lamps in front.

-Side facet is largely the same with new additions such as the diamond cut alloy rims.
-The integrated turn indicators on the ORVMs will be carried over from the current model.
+Save for the new diamond cut alloy rims, the side facet is largely identical to the current one.
+The integrated turn indicators on the ORVMs are borrowed from the current model.
 What is new on the 2017 Swift is the floating roofline that makes a huge difference to its looks.
-Rear side has also received new wraparound tail-lamps, more pointed roof spoiler, larger bumper coloured in body paint, a flatter lid and shorter windscreen.
+The rear profile is also revised with new wraparound tail-lamps, more pointed roof spoiler, larger bumper coloured in body paint, a flatter lid and shorter windscreen.

-Just like exterior profile, comprehensive changes have been made to the interior.
-Inside, the new Maruti Swift 2017 will get a redesigned dashboard, new steering wheel and contrasting trim on the door & floor panels.
-A new infotainment system compatible with Apple CarPlay and Android Auto smartphone will sit on the dashboard.
-The new three-spoke steering wheel will come with mounted telephone and audio controls.
+Similar to the exterior profile, comprehensive changes have been made to the interior.
+Inside, the new Maruti Swift 2017 receives a redesigned dashboard, new steering wheel and contrasting trim on the door & floor panels.
+A new infotainment system compatible with Apple CarPlay and Android Auto smartphone sits on the dashboard.
+The new three-spoke steering wheel comes with mounted telephone and audio controls.

-Besides, it will also sport new HVAC controls with circular vents at the centre.
-In terms of in-cabin tech, new Swift will pack automatic climate control with integrated digital displays and two-pod instrument dials with a large MID.
+Besides, it also sports new HVAC controls with circular vents at the centre.
+In terms of in-cabin tech, new Swift comes with automatic climate control with integrated digital displays and two-pod instrument dials with a large MID.

-In the entry level B segment, the all-new 2017 Maruti Swift will go up against models including Hyundai Grand i10 that is due for a facelift, new Ford Figo and Volkswagen Polo.
+In the entry level B segment, the all-new 2017 Maruti Swift will take on cars like new Hyundai Grand i10, new Ford Figo and Volkswagen Polo.
 With radical changes made to the new Swift, it is likely to give a tough competition to its rivals.